biolab/orange2/docs/reference/rst/Orange.distance.instances.rst

         feature values of the two instances.

-.. class:: Hamming, HammingConstructor
+.. class:: HammingConstructor
+.. class:: Hamming

     Hamming distance between two instances is defined as the number of features in which the two instances differ.
 Note that this measure is not really appropriate for instances that contain continuous features.

-.. class:: Maximal, MaximalConstructor
+.. class:: MaximalConstructor
+.. class:: Maximal

     The maximal between two instances is defined as the maximal distance between two feature values.
 If dist is the result of